eclipse-archived/ceylon-lang.org/documentation/1.3/tour/sequences.md

 Here, `operators[i]` is a `String?`, which is not directly assignable to `String`.

-Instead, if we need access to the index, we use the special form of `for` shown below.
+Instead, if we need access to the index, we use the the idiom we saw above:

 <!-- try:
     String[] operators = [ "+", "-", "*", "/" ];